tmoroney/auto-subs/README.md

 # AutoSubs V2 - out now for MacOS 15! 🚀
 **Experience faster transcription, a sleek new interface, and powerful new features:**
 - ⚡ **Blazing Fast Speeds:** Transcribe audio over 2x faster.
+- 🗣️ **Speaker Diarization:** Auto-detect speakers and color-code subtitles effortlessly.
+- 🌏 **Translate to English:** Speak in your native language and get subtitles in English (if enabled).
 - 🎨 **Modern UI:** A stylish, streamlined interface for seamless workflows.
 - 📦 **One-Click Installer:** Apple-approved for quick, hassle-free setup.
-- 🗣️ **Speaker Diarization:** Auto-detect speakers and color-code subtitles effortlessly.

 ### ✨ **[Explore AutoSubs v2](https://github.com/tmoroney/auto-subs/releases/tag/V2.0)** ✨
 Upgrade now and experience the future of fast, seamless transcription! 🎉